 Should I take both the SAT and the ACT?

 Again, it varies.
 There is no harm in taking a second test.
-If you do poorly on the second test, colleges never need to know you took it.
-If you do better on the second test, then colleges never have to know you took the first.
+If you do poorly on the second test, then colleges never need to know you took it.
+If you do better on the second test, then colleges never need to know you took the first.

 But there are questions you have to ask yourself: am I already in the score range for my target schools?
 Do I want the extra stress?
 Was my diagnostic score on the second test much lower than my score on the first?